millsh56/JS-Game-Project/README.md

 There are three doors with cats at each door.
 You must click on the cats to feed each cat when it meows. or something of the sort... if you do not feed the cat it gets red and angry and at a certain point will attack

-three attacks resutls in a loss
+three attacks results in a loss

 surviving for a set time results in a win!